OxusByte45/levelui/README.md

 ## What We've Accomplished

-This project has been completely modernized from the original abandoned repository:
+This project has been completely modernized from the original repository:

 - ✅ **Security Overhaul**: Migrated from insecure `nodeIntegration: true` to secure `contextIsolation: true` with preload script
 - ✅ **Electron Upgrade**: Updated from Electron 0.28.1 (atom-shell) to Electron 39.2.3